Last updated:

 This is the best-known Council of Europe treaty.
 Its formal title is Convention for the Protection of Human Rights and Fundamental Freedoms, but it is almost always known as the 'European Convention on Human Rights'.
 It opened for signature in 1950 and came into force in 1953; numerous protocols have amended it over the years.

-The ECHR is number 5 in the European Treaty Series (ETS 5, available on the CoE Conventions website); it has also been published at UKTS 71 and at 213 UNTS 221.
-The protocols have also been published in the ETS/CETS, UKTS and UNTS.
+The ECHR is number 5 in the European Treaty Series (ETS 5); it is available on the CoE website in the original version and as amended.
+The original version was also published at UKTS 71 and 213 UNTS 221.
+The protocols to the ECHR are also in the ETS/CETS, UKTS and UNTS.

-For a substantial commentary on the Convention, see Theory and practice of the European Convention on Human Rights, ed.
-Pieter van Dijk et al (5th ed., Intersentia, 2018); see also Bernadette Rainey, Elizabeth Wicks and Clare Ovey, Jacobs, White and Ovey: the European Convention on Human Rights (7th ed., OUP, 2017).
+For a substantial commentary on the convention, see Theory and Practice of the European Convention on Human Rights, ed.
+Pieter van Dijk et al (5th ed., Intersentia, 2018); see also Bernadette Rainey, Elizabeth Wicks and Clare Ovey, Jacobs, White and Ovey: the European Convention on Human Rights (8th ed., OUP, 2021).

-The travaux préparatoires (preparatory documents) for the Convention have been published in eight volumes as Collected edition of the "travaux préparatoires" of the European Convention on Human Rights (Martinus Nijhoff, 1975- ).
-This publication is held at IALS; there is also a free online version, in the form of scanned copies of the original working documents, organised by article number, on the website of the Library of the European Court of Human Rights.
+The travaux préparatoires (preparatory documents) for the convention have been published in eight volumes, as Collected Edition of the "Travaux Préparatoires" of the European Convention on Human Rights (Martinus Nijhoff, 1975-1985).
+This publication is held at IALS.
+There is a free online version, in the form of scanned copies of the original working documents, organised by article number, on the website of the Library of the European Court of Human Rights.

-Signatures, ratifications and so on are detailed in the charts accompanying each treaty on the Council of Europe Treaty Office website; check the Recent Changes page as well.
+Signatures, ratifications and other treaty actions relating to Council of Europe treaties are detailed in the charts accompanying each treaty on the Council of Europe website; check the Recent Changes page as well.

-Three Council of Europe institutions are, or have been, involved in making decisions enforcing the European Convention on Human Rights:
+Three Council of Europe institutions are, or have been, involved in deciding European Convention on Human Rights cases:

-Council of Europe human rights cases are available on HUDOC, Westlaw UK and Lexis®Library, and in printed law reports (see below for details).
+Council of Europe human rights cases are available on HUDOC and Lexis®Library, and selected cases are on Westlaw UK (those published in the European Human Rights Reports); they also appear in printed law reports (see below for details).

 HUDOC

-Tip: HUDOC defaults to searching for judgments of the Court's Grand Chamber and Chamber: to find other documents, tick the appropriate box.
+Tip: HUDOC defaults to searching for judgments of the Court; to find other types of case, tick the appropriate box.

 HUDOC-EXEC